 Public bodies should allow public attendance and participation in online or telephonic meetings in accordance with open meetings laws and should widely distribute instructions for remotely joining such events.
 California Gov. Gavin Newsom’s Executive Order N-25-20, for example, authorizes government bodies to "make public meetings accessible telephonically or otherwise electronically to all members of the public seeking to attend and to address" the body.

 Public meetings should also, wherever possible, be recorded and made promptly available to the public online.
 In Pennsylvania, for example, the Office of Open Records has issued guidance that "strongly recommends that any agency holding such a meeting record the meeting and proactively make the recording available (preferably online) so that a full and complete record of the meeting is available to the public."

-View the COVID-19 Federal and State Public Records and Open Meetings Measures.
-(Note: We will continue to update this tracker as we learn of new measures.)
+View the COVID-19 State Public Records and Open Meetings Measures or the COVID-19 Federal Agency Chart.
+(Note: We will continue to update these as we learn of new measures.)